\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties

-The positive bias (i.e. the forward bias condition for the SBD) charge transport was also investigated by using Ginestra® applying the same methodology used for the negative bias region, resulting in a combination of thermionic emission and tunnelling processes.
-A contribution related to a thermionic emission process is recognizable in the low-voltage region, most noticeably for the (100) and (010) orientations, characterized by the exponential increase of the current with the ideal slope of $q/(ln(k_BT)) = 60mV/decade$ at room temperature.
+At positive bias (i.e. the forward bias condition for the SBD) the charge transport was also investigated by using Ginestra® and applying the same methodology used for the negative bias region.
+This results in a combination of diffusion current and thermionic emission at low bias, followed by a combination of thermionic emission and tunnelling processes at higher positive bias.
+The contribution related to the diffusion process is recognizable in the low-voltage region, most noticeably for the (100) and (010) orientations, characterized by the exponential increase of the current with the ideal slope of $q/\ln(k_BT) = 60$ mV/decade at room temperature.
 This originates from the presence of a depletion region in the \ch{Ga2O3} due to the built-in voltage $V_{bi}$ of the SBD (i.e. the difference between the \ch{Ga2O3} electron affinity and the Pt work function) imposed by the specific orientation.
 Noticeably, the presence of a depletion region barrier in the \ch{Ga2O3} is the main bottleneck for the majority carriers’ transport at low field.
-Upon the application of a positive bias the barrier is progressively lowered, leading to an exponentially increase of the current due to majority carriers’ diffusion over the \ch{Ga2O3} barrier.
+Upon the application of a positive bias the barrier is progressively lowered, leading to an exponential increase of the current due to majority carriers’ diffusion over the \ch{Ga2O3} barrier.